daremat/es6-epf/README.md

 >  }
 >```

-You need to add some webpack configurations to your karma config file
+You need to add some webpack configurations to your Karma config file

 * Create a webpack-test.config.js next to the webpack.config.js

-> ![tip] __Pro tip__: It's a good practice to create a webpack config file instead of putting the configuration directly on karma
+> ![tip] __Pro tip__: It's a good practice to create a webpack config file instead of putting the configuration directly on Karma

 ```javascript
 //webpack-test.config.js